StimuVAR: Spatiotemporal Stimuli-aware Video Affective Reasoning with Multimodal Large Language Models: Experiments

-\textbf{Property of event-driven frame sampling.} As discussed in \Cref{Event}, the motivation behind proposing the event-driven frame sampling strategy is to effectively capture rapid, unexpected events that are most likely to evoke viewers' emotional reactions. \Cref{tab:ablation} (Left) validates the effectiveness of this strategy.
+\textbf{Property of event-driven frame sampling.} As discussed in \cref{Event}, the motivation behind proposing the event-driven frame sampling strategy is to effectively capture rapid, unexpected events that most likely evoke viewers' emotional reactions. \Cref{tab:ablation} (Left) validates the effectiveness of this strategy.
 In this experiment, we further analyze the properties of this strategy.
 Specifically, we notice that \textit{surprise} is one of the emotions particularly sensitive to rapid, unexpected events.
 In other words, such events inherently tend to evoke an emotion of surprise.
-To explore this, we examine the models' performance on the \textit{surprise} test subset of the VCE dataset, which consists of 2,529 videos annotated as \textit{surprise}.
-In \Cref{tab:Suprise}, given the same number of frames to select (i.e., $N=6$), StimuVAR with event-driven frame sampling achieves 72.9\% Top-3 accuracy on the surprise subset, while the variant that uses uniform sampling drops to 67.6\%.
-Additionally, we evaluate Chat-UniVi~\cite{Jin_2024_CVPR}, the MLLM baseline with the best performance in \Cref{tab:VCE_main}.
-With its original uniform sampling design, Chat-UniVi achieves only 18.1\% on the surprise subset, significantly lower than its 38.6\% overall accuracy on the entire test set.
-However, when equipped with event-driven frame sampling, its accuracy improves to 25.7\% (+7.6\%) on the surprise subset and to 41.0\% (+2.4\%) on the entire test set, which is gained by only changing the input frames.
+To explore this, we examine various models' performance on the \textit{surprise} test subset of the VCE dataset, which consists of 2,529 videos annotated as \textit{surprise}.
+In addition to the uniform sampling baseline, we further compare with AKS~\cite{tang2025adaptive}, a state-of-the-art frame selection method designed for long video understanding tasks.
+In \Cref{tab:Suprise}, given the same number of frames to select (i.e., $N=6$), event-driven sampling outperforms uniform sampling and AKS on all the models, where the improvements are even more significant on the surprise subset.
 These results again demonstrate the effectiveness of event-driven frame sampling in capturing rapid, unexpected events as emotional stimuli at the frame level, leading to higher performance, especially for emotions sensitive to such events.

 \textbf{Failure cases due to subjectivity.} Emotion prediction is a task with an extent of subjectivity.
 Although humans share certain commonsense knowledge, the same visual stimuli may still evoke different emotional responses in different viewers.
 We observe this interesting phenomenon from our results as well, where StimuVAR makes predictions that differ from the ground-truth labels, yet its rationales are reasonable.
 For example, in \cref{fig:failure}, StimuVAR correctly describes a woman working out in a gym.
 The woman's dedication and commitment could evoke emotions of the predicted admiration, the ground-truth satisfaction, or both.
 These emotions are all reasonable.
 This example highlights the crucial role of reasoning, especially given the subjective nature of emotion tasks, as reasoning explains how the model makes its predictions and, consequently, how these results can be applied.